vsmith214/practice-test-1/00-Reading-Test-Specs/README.md

 #### Add Function

 The add function adds two numbers together.
 The first spec passes but the second doesn't.
 Our Test Spec is using a global variable and adding the return value from the add function on to it's value.
 How can you "re-assign" the global variable to 0 after each Test Spec?
-Review the [beforeEach](https://jasmine.github.io/2.0/introduction.html#section-Setup_and_Teardown) function, add an assignment expression in the `beforeEach` code block that re-assigns the global variabl `returnValue` back to 0.
+Review the [beforeEach](https://jasmine.github.io/2.0/introduction.html#section-Setup_and_Teardown) function, add an assignment expression in the `beforeEach` code block that re-assigns the global variable `returnValue` back to 0.

 <hr>